Sleep better without taking medication

-No surprises here, but according to this study poor sleep leads to a more negative rating of the relationship the following day.
+No surprises here, but research finding show that poor sleep leads to a more negative rating of the relationship the following day.
 Equally, conflict during the day leads to poor sleep that night.
 Who would have guessed?!

-Interestingly, women in stable marriages have better sleep quality than those who are unmarried or who've lost a partner, according to the results of this 8-year study.
+Interestingly, women in stable marriages have better sleep quality than those who are unmarried or who’ve lost a partner.

 If you’ve lost your partner (depending, of course, on how and when) it’s to be expected that sleep is negatively impacted for a period of time at least.
 You can use sleep aids in the short term, and you’ll find plenty of help and advice on dealing with the end of a relationship in the rest of the pages on my site.